Commentary

 The Gay Science

 - Die fröhliche Wissenschaft, 1882.
-Recommended translations: The Gay Science, with a Prelude in Rhymes and an Appendix of Songs, trans.
-Walter Kaufmann, Random House, 1974.
-The Gay Science (The Joyful Wisdom), trans.
-Thomas Common, Macmillan Co., 1924.
+Recommended translations: Nietzsche, Friedrich.
+The Gay Science, with a Prelude in Rhymes and an Appendix of Songs.
+Translated by Walter Kaufmann.
+New York: Random House, 1974.
+Nietzsche, Friedrich.
+The Gay Science (The Joyful Wisdom).
+Translated by Thomas Common.
+New York: Macmillan Co., 1924.

 Excerpt: 1.
 Invitation Take a chance and try my fare: It will grow on you, I swear; Soon it will taste good to you.
 If by then you should want more, All the things I’ve done before Will inspire things quite new.
 2. My Happiness Since I grew tired of the… More